minhk05/minhk05.github.com/python/index.md

 ---

-layout: python
+layout: posts

-title: All Posts
+title: All Python Posts

-excerpt: "A List of Posts"
+excerpt: "A List of Python Posts"

 comments: false